-- a) water supply
+- water supply

-- b) wastewater
+- wastewater

-- c) stormwater
+- stormwater

-- d) vehicle crossings
+- vehicle crossings

 4. Requests for reconsideration or objection

 There are key differences in the terminology under the Local Government Act (2002) as to what constitutes reconsideration vs. an objection.
 Reconsideration responds to claims of errors in calculation, and can be considered by the Council or its officers.
 An objection is a claim that the Council failed to take into account features of a specific development, or required contributions for facilities that are not related to the specific development, and calls into question the equity or fairness of the development contributions as assessed.
 Under changes to the LGA in 2014, objections can only be considered by an approved independent development contributions Commissioner selected by the Council.
 All reasonable costs of the Commissioners would be at the cost of the objector.